15 Top Things to Do in Malaga When it Rains

 Centro Comercial Larios is one of the biggest shopping centres in Malaga city centre.

 You can spend the morning or afternoon shopping.
-It has famous brands like Zara, Pull and Bear, and Primark, among other Spanish shops.
+It has famous brands like Zara, Pull & Bear, and Primark, as well as other Spanish shops.

-But it is also home to cafes and restaurants, from Burger King and Dunkin Donuts to 100 Montaditos and VIPS.
+But it is also home to cafes and restaurants, from Burger King and Dunkin’ Doughnuts to 100 Montaditos and VIPS.

 A five-minute walk from Larios Shopping Centre, you also have Vialia Shopping Centre, which has more shops and places to eat.